Skip to main content

 Capacity settings

 Capacity settings is only available for Admins and can be accessed in the bottom-left corner if you have the Admin role.
-Admins can set capacity either by idividual days, or as a flat value.
+Admins can set capacity either by individual days, or as a flat value.
 We'll explain this in more detail below the screenshot. capacity_admin

 Descriptions: